 Prolost Watches

-Prolost Watches is a private, secure databasejournalsystem for your watch collection that runs on your iPhone.
+Prolost Watches is a modern, private databasejournalsystem for your watch collection that runs on your iPhone.

 My name is Stu.
 I did not set out to become a watch collector, but the hobby has captivated my attention and held it for years.
 I made Prolost Watches not to quantify my fascination, but to elevate my enjoyment of it.
 Here’s how I use it:

-I learned to program on a Commodore 64, and Prolost Watches is a true Gen X app: It’s a program that runs on your computer.
+I learned to code on the green phosphors of an Apple II, and Prolost Watches is a true Gen X app: It’s a program that runs on your computer.
 Your computer being your phone.
 The point is:

-• Your data is stored locally and remains private, unless you choose to share it manually.
+- Your data is stored locally and remains private, unless you actively choose to share it.

 A side effect of this is that backing up your data is also your responsibility.